onosproject/ran-simulator/docs/README.md

     	delay between steps on route (default 1000) -topoEndpoint string
-    	Endpoint for the onos-topo service (default "onos-topo:5150") -towerConfigName string
+    	Endpoint for the onos-topo service (default "onos-topo:5150") -zoom float
-    	the name of a tower configuration (default "berlin-honeycomb-169-6.yaml") -zoom float
     	The starting Zoom level (default 13)
 ```